 Please Note: While doing mudras, the free fingers must be kept straight.

 1. Gyan Mudra or the Mudra of Knowledge

-- It reduces stress and anxiety.
+- It can reduce stress and anxiety.

-For better results do Prana Mudra after this Mudra.
+For better results, do Prana Mudra after this mudra.

 2. Vayu Mudra or Mudra of Air

-3. Shoonya Mudra or The Mudra of Emptiness
+3. Shoonya Mudra or the Mudra of Emptiness

-- Regular practice of this Mudra helps in reducing ear pain and watering from the ears.
+- Regular practice of this mudra helps in reducing ear pain and watering from the ears.